samuelshix/portfolio-snapshot/README.md

 # Solana Token Portfolio Tracker

-A full-stack application that tracks token balances and prices for Solana wallets, providing historical price data and portfolio management capabilities.
+A full-stack application that tracks token balances and prices for Solana wallets, providing historical price data and portfolio management capabilities (currently using Mock Data).

 ## Architecture Overview